ChromiumOS-Guy/Platformer-game/README.md

 this game is my journey learning Godot game engine 3.2.3

-this game represents my path to success with godot im not going to change it or fix more bugs
+this game represents my path to success with the godot im not going to change it or fix more bugs

 Because it's my first game the code is not organized